matthewwall/weewx-owfs/readme.txt

 And another N.B.

-The latest distributions appear to have dropped the python-ow package. pyownet is a drop in replacement for that module and this driver, and the original owfs.py will adjust themselves accordingly.
+The latest distributions appear to have dropped the python3-ow package. pyownet is a drop in replacement for that module and this driver, and the original owfs.py will adjust themselves accordingly.